Skip to main content

 Where:

-• SA: Structural Analysis
+• SA = Structural Analysis

-• AD: Allocation and Distribution
+• AD = Allocation and Distribution

-• CCV: Code Compliance and Verification
+• CCV = Code Compliance and Verification

-• A (3.5 - 3.9): Solid structure, though moderate improvements are needed
+• A (3.5–3.9): Solid, moderate improvements needed

-• BBB (3.0 - 3.4): Adequate, with some notable weaknesses
+• BBB (3.0–3.4): Adequate, some weaknesses

-• C (1.0 - 1.9): Very weak, likely unsustainable without substantial changes
+• C (1.0–1.9): Very weak, likely unsustainable

-• D (0 - 0.9): Fails to meet basic standards; unsustainable in its current form
+• D (0–0.9): Fails to meet basic standards

 Example Calculation